Forms for firearms registration on Oahu may be found on the HPD website and are provided here for your convenience.

 SHIPPING AND TRAVELING WITH FIREARMS AND AMMUNITION

 Private persons may not send firearms across state lines to one another (unless they are federally licensed firearms dealers) except to and from a factory or authorized gunsmith for repair or to ship inherited firearms.
 Most licensed dealers will ship and receive to and from another dealer for you for a fee.
 Express shipping companies will often ship only between dealers.
 This does not prohibit your own firearms, including firearms inherited by you, from being shipped directly to you.
 Shotguns, rifles, antiques, and muzzle-loading firearms may be shipped by U.S. Mail.
 Private citizens may mail shotguns and rifles directly to a dealer.
 Registered mail is recommended.
 You may not ship ammunition or handguns by mail.
 The post office may require you to show or certify in writing that the firearm is unloaded and certify that the recipient is authorized according to federal statute.
-The post office, however, will not provide you with advice on the federal statutes regarding transporting firearms.
-Black powder, its substitutes, percussion caps, or smokeless powder or primers may not be transported by commercial air or U.S. Mail.
-It is lawful to ship ammunition for yourself if 21 y.o or older to and from Hawaii, but the express costs and red tape involved often make it prohibitive.
+The post office, however, will not provide you with advice on the federal statutes regarding mailing firearms.
+Black powder, its substitutes, percussion caps, or smokeless powder or primers may not be transported by commercial passenger airliner or U.S. Mail.
+It is lawful to ship ammunition for yourself to and from Hawaii if 21 or older, but the express costs and red tape involved often make it prohibitive.

-You may travel with your firearms.
+You may travel with your firearms and ammunition.
 The Transportation Security Administration (TSA) has guidelines and rules.
 They change.
 Look at the TSA website before you travel with firearms. http://www.tsa.gov

-See your airline website for their policies.
+See your airline website for their baggage policies for “hazardous items.”
 They change.

 It is often wise to take a copy of both the most recent TSA guidelines and your airline’s policy with you when you travel with firearms.
 Often the TSA agents and the airlines ticket/ baggage agents do not completely understand their rules and regulations.
 Help them comply.
 Arrive at check-in early.
 Bring your firearms in a hard case, securely locked.
 Ammunition must be secured in commercially manufactured ammunition containers.

-UNDER NO CIRCUMSTANCES TRY TO BOARD AN AIRLINER WITH FIREARMS OR AMMUNITION ON YOUR PERSON OR IN CARRY-ON LUGGAGE!
+UNDER NO CIRCUMSTANCES TRY TO BOARD AN AIRLINER WITH FIREARMS OR AMMUNITION, COMPONENTS, OR PARTS ON YOUR PERSON OR IN CARRY-ON LUGGAGE!

-Know the firearms laws at your destination.
+Know the firearms laws at your destination and local rules on ground transport.
 Federal statute states that if you begin your journey in compliance with local laws and end your journey similarly, then you are in compliance in transit, if your firearms and ammunition are properly secured (e.g. unloaded and not readily accessible) despite local laws to the contrary.
-If you interrupt your travel, then you are subject to local laws.
-It may be unwise, however, to argue this point too vehemently with local law enforcement officers.
+If you interrupt your travel (if you leave the secure area) then you are subject to local laws.

 CAUTION: State and federal firearms laws are complex and subject to frequent change.
 The above review is not to be considered as legal advice or a restatement of law.
+Some of it is in error.
 To determine the applicability of these laws to specific situations you may encounter, you are strongly urged to consult a qualified local attorney familiar with firearms law.
-HRA, 808-396-5433, has a list of firearms attorneys.
+HRA has a list of Hawaii firearms attorneys.